GDComfort/IT210Group1Project/README.md

 .A context switch will be executed and the process will be put at the tail of the ready queue.

 ALGORITHM:
-• Step 1: Initialize all the structure elements.
+- Step 1: Initialize all the structure elements.
-• Step 2: Receive inputs from the user to fill process id, burst time and arrival time.
+- Step 2: Receive inputs from the user to fill process id, burst time and arrival time.
-• Step 3: Calculate the waiting time for all the process id. o The waiting time for first instance of a process is calculated as:
+- Step 3: Calculate the waiting time for all the process id.
+- The waiting time for first instance of a process is calculated as:
-▪ a[i].waittime=count + a[i].arrivt
+- a[i].waittime=count + a[i].arrivt
-o The waiting time for the rest of the instances of the process is calculated as:
+- The waiting time for the rest of the instances of the process is calculated as:
-▪ If the time quantum is greater than the remaining burst time then waiting time is calculated as:
+- If the time quantum is greater than the remaining burst time then waiting time is calculated as:
-• a[i].waittime=count + tq
+- a[i].waittime=count + tq
-▪ Else if the time quantum is greater than the remaining burst time then waiting time is calculated as:
+- Else if the time quantum is greater than the remaining burst time then waiting time is calculated as:
-• a[i].waittime=count - remaining burst time
+- a[i].waittime=count - remaining burst time
-• Step 4: Calculate the average waiting time and average turnaround time.
+- Step 4: Calculate the average waiting time and average turnaround time.
-• Step 5: Print the results of the step 4
+- Step 5: Print the results of the step 4

 PRIORITY SCHEDULING: CPU scheduler will decide which process should be given the CPU for its